equetzal/huronOS-build-tools/docs/usage/how-to-install.md

 - A working GNU / Linux distro to install the system from.
 - A USB device to install the system on (You will lose all your data so back it up).
 - Installed dependencies *(see dependencies for your distribution)*.
 - A directives file accessible from the network that will be using huronOS.
-Please check the [directives file documentation](./directives/creating-a-directives-file.md) for guidance on setting up this file.
+Please check the [introduction to directives doc](./directives/introduction-to-directives.md) for guidance on setting up this file.

 #### Dependencies
 - **On Debian:**